sglavoie/sglavoie.github.io/content/learnings/0042_book_summary_learning_go_idiomatic_approach_real_world_go_programming.md

 ### Updating to incompatible versions

-- Go follows the *semantic import versioning* rule: for all major versions greater than `1`, the major version is included in the import path, e.g. `"github.com/{USER}/{PROJECT}/v2"`.
+- Go follows the *semantic import versioning* rule: for all major versions greater than `1`, the major version is included in the import path, e.g., `"github.com/{USER}/{PROJECT}/v2"`.
 - Once a new major version is used in the project, `go build` will update the `go.mod` file to use the new major version.
 - Older versions may still be present in `go.mod`: `go mod tidy` can be used to remove them.